telerik/xaml-docs/knowledge-base/kb-gridview-change-color-baseon-conditions.md

 ## Description
-How to change the background color of a GridViewCell using a converter.
+How to change the color of a GridViewCell based on the value of a property of the underlying data item.

 ## Solution
 To achieve the desired result, you need to create a converter with multiple conditions.